gleam-lang/website/writing-gleam.md

 gleeunit = ">= 1.0.0 and < 2.0.0"
 ```

-The `~> 1.0` version constraint means that the project wants any version greater
+The `>= 1.0.1 and < 2.0.0` version constraint means that the project wants any version
-than or equal to 1.0, but less than 2.0, which will maximise compatibility while
+greater than or equal to 1.0, but less than 2.0, which will maximise compatibility while
 avoiding breaking changes as Hex packages adhere to [semantic versioning][semver].

 [semver]: https://semver.org/